Loyola's Suicide Prevention Program

 - Crisis Line: 1.800.322.8400.
 Available 24 hours a day, 7 days a week.

 - Off Campus: Dial 911

-If you live on campus, you may also contact your Resident Director, who will know exactly where to obtain assistance.
+If you live on campus, you may also contact residence life staff, who will know exactly where to obtain assistance.

 The chance of suicide can often be reduced by sensitive responses to the person in crisis.
 If you think someone you know may be suicidal, you should: